yudhisteer/Augmented-Reality-and-IoT-for-Machines-Monitoring/README.md

 We attach the ```‘temperatureVal’``` and ```‘humidityVal’``` in the following placeholders.

+### 7. Setup up Stream Live Graph using a Virtual Button

 Next, we also want to show how the temperature and humidity changes with time, hence, we need to show their Graph in real-time.
 For this, we used a plugin called ```GraphandChart``` and modified their ```Stream Live Graph``` example to fit our context.

-Next, we want to show the graph only when the user presses on the ```Virtual Button``` hence, we create an instance of a virtual button and places it right above the image of the button on the ```Image Target```.
+We want to show the graph only when the user presses on the ```Virtual Button``` hence, we create an instance of a virtual button and places it right above the image of the button on the ```Image Target```.
 We create an ```OnButtonPressed``` function that would set the Live graph true when the button is pressed.

 ```